La Plata: Sports

 Auto racing also has its importance in the city in the form of the Turismo Carretera.
 There is also a race track named Autódromo Roberto José Mouras in honor of the historic Chevrolet driver died in Lobos in 1992.
 Gastón Mazzacane is from the city as well.
 After 21 races in Formula 1, he also competed in the Champ Car and Top Race V6 series.

 The 1970 Artistic Billiards World Championship were held in La Plata.

+In recent years, La Plata has emerged as a regional hub for action sports and urban disciplines.
+The city hosts Dancing Shoes Latinoamérica, the most prominent longboard dancing and freestyle competition in Latin America, which draws international athletes to the region.
+This sporting culture is supported by a local technical manufacturing industry, notably Manija Boards, a company specializing in high-performance hardware.
+In 2026, the city's influence in the sport was recognized globally when this local firm was appointed as an official sponsor and jury member for the So...
+Longboard Dancing World Cup in the Netherlands.

 Culture

 Culture has a major role in the city of La Plata.
 This is reflected in the large amount of cultural centers, theaters, museums, cinemas and libraries that are in the city, as well as the Universidad Nacional de La Plata and the observatory.

 Pasaje Dardo Rocha Building, named in honor of the city's founder.

 Former building of the Teatro Argentino (burnt and demolished in 1977).

 La Plata Museum of Natural History.